pipelight/pipelight/README.md

 ## Motivation

+### Lazy

+Config is written in Js so lots of loops and variables can be used to end the struggle with CI/CD pipelines written in configuration optimised languages.

-### Money
+### Frugal Power User

-I've been working with quite small servers, that struggle to build docker image, forget about kubernetes, graphana and so on.
+I've been working with quite small servers, that struggle to build docker images, forget about kubernetes, graphana and so on.
 But I have local powerful computers.
-Pipelight allows me to git-push from a machine, build on another, and send the result on my tiny server.
+Pipelight allows me to git-push from a machine, build on another, and send the result on my tiny server, so I don't have to spend much in Cloud ressources.

-### Lazy
+### Heavy work

-You'll understand! ;D
+When I need to deploy a machine and install and configure everything to deploy my apps in different envs..
+I use it with docker, ansible, vagrant and others.
+It becomes pretty simple to share variables/env between tools and one click full deployement.

 ## Install